TeachBooks/he-staff/book/some_content/GeneralDepartment/Floorplans/workspace_guidelines.md

    - The Management Assistants will check the floor plan to see if a room is available.

 3. **Arrangement by Management Assistants:**
-   - The Management Assistants will arrange the move via Facility Management and update the room nameplate.
+   - The Management Assistant will arrange the move via Facility Management and update the room nameplate.

 4. **Update Your Information:**
    - You will need to update your room information on [iam.tudelft.nl](https://www.tudelft.nl/en/e-service).